 Promoting America's Original Art Form!

-Our signature event, the Allegheny Jazz Party, is held in Cleveland each year in September.
-This year's party was a great success.
-Twenty four musicians played 28 hours of music for over 150 patrons representing 23 states and Canada!
-Pretty amazing for our first year in a our new venue.
+Our signature event, the Cleveland Classic Jazz Party, is held in Cleveland annually in September.
+Each year, twenty-four or more musicians play 28 hours of music for over 150 patrons representing 23 states and Canada!

-The 2nd Annual Allegheny Jazz Party will return September 10-13, 2015.
-Check our our Events page for more information.
+The 3rd Annual Cleveland Classic Jazz Party will return September 15-18, 2016.
+Check our our Cleveland Classic Jazz Party page for more information.
 And sign up for our email list to make sure you receive registration details as they become available.